murat-polat/tutor-wagtail/README.md

 `tutor plugins list  `

-You should see  Wagtail plugin in your list.
-(If not, please reboot your server  check it again.)
+You should see  Wagtail plugin in your plugins list.
+(If it's not, please reboot your server  check it again.)

 `wagtail==0.1.0   `